 No other undergraduate level courses will be available to students in the Bridge Program.
-Classes are available residentially and online.

-Tuition for courses in the Bridge Program is the same for all new students, and is listed in the Tuition and Fees section of this catalog.
+Tuition for courses in the Bridge Program is the same for all new students and is listed in the Tuition and Fees section of this catalog.
 There is no campus fee charge for these students.